akamai/cli-etp/README.md

 ![start and end definition](docs/receiving-data.png "start and end definition")

-If `--start` is not specified, we set it to 1 hour and 15 minutes ago
+If `--start` is not specified, we set it to 45 minutes ago
-If `--end` is not specified, we set it to 1 hour ago
+If `--end` is not specified, we set it to 30 minutes ago

 Both argument expect a EPOCH timestamp.